RocketMap/RocketMap/docs/extras/faq.md

 ## What's the simplest command to start the map scanning?

-./runserver.py -speed -l LOCATION -u USER -p PASS -k GOOGLEKEY Please dont just paste that, replace location, user, pass and google map key
+./runserver.py -speed -l LOCATION -u USER -p PASS -k GOOGLEKEY You must replace the values for LOCATION/USER/PASS/GOOGLEKEY with your information.

-## Nice what other stuff can I use in the command line?
+## Nice, what other stuff can I use in the command line?

 There is a list [here](commandline.md) or a more up to date list can be found by running ./runserver.py -h